brendacs/colludia-gatsby/src/content/posts/review/2020-07-08-chicory-demo-review.markdown

 tabTitle: "Chicory: A Colorful Tale Feels Like a Playable Coloring Book, Demo Review"
 title: "<em class='game-title'>Chicory: A Colorful Tale</em> Feels Like a Playable Coloring Book"
 postType: [demo, review]
-desc: "Chicory demo review: What you choose to do after you've picked up the brush is as open-ended as your paintings.
+tagline: "Chicory demo review: What you choose to do after you've picked up the brush is as open-ended as your paintings.
 This demo convinced me I need to get Chicory the day it releases and find out what happens next in the adventure."
-tagline: '"What you choose to do after you''ve picked up the brush is as open-ended as your paintings.
-This demo convinced me I need to get Chicory the day it releases and find out what happens next in the adventure."'
 date: 2020-07-08
 releaseDate: 2021-12-31
 image: Chicory.jpg
 video: https://www.youtube.com/embed/zcg1uzgVtXY
 author: Brenda Zhang
-authorUrl: brenda
 categories: ["adventure", rpg, puzzle, demo, review, story]
 tags:
   [